 Skiing has been what Scott’s family has done forever.
 He was first on snow at 18 months and has tried to be on snow as much as possible since then.

-In 2006, Scott graduated from Carrabassett Valley Academy (Carrabassett Valley, ME).
-He went on to graduate from St. Lawrence University (Canton, NY) in 2012 with a B.S. in Psychology and a Minor in Sports Studies and Exercise Science.
-He was a four year member of the Alpine Team during his time.
+In 2006, Scott graduated from Carrabassett Valley Academy (Maine).
+He went on to graduate from St. Lawrence University (New York) in 2012 with a bachelor's in psychology and a minor in sports studies and exercise science.
+He was a four-year member of the Alpine Team during his time at St. Lawrence.

 He wants to help athletes continue to foster their love for the sport and learn that opportunities can be gained through hard work and dedication.
-Scott just loves helping athletes find their passion for the sport and help guide them towards being the best person that they can be.
+Scott just loves helping athletes find their passion for the sport and helping guide them toward being the best person that they can be.

 Chief Business Officer